Below are professional biographies of some of our Ph.D. graduates.

-Kelly A. Joyce is the Associate Dean for Humanities and Social Science Research for the College of Arts and Sciences; Director of the Master’s Program in Science, Technology and Society; and a Professor in the History and Politics Department at Drexel University.
+Kelly A. Joyce is Professor of Sociology at Drexel University.
 Dr. Joyce has written many articles in the areas of medical sociology, science and technology studies, sociology of aging, and qualitative methods.
 She is author of Magnetic Appeal: MRI and the Myth of Transparency (Cornell University Press, 2008), which won the 2010 Eliot Freidson Outstanding Publication Award from the Medical Sociology section of the American Sociological Association.
 She is also co-editor of Technogenarians: Studying Health and Illness through an Ageing, Technology, and Science Lens (John Wiley, 2010).
 In addition to various teaching awards, in 2007 Joyce won the Honorable Mention of the IEEE Life Members' Prize in Electrical History, sponsored by the Society for the History of Technology, for “From Number to Pictures: The Development of Magnetic Resonance Imaging and the Visual Turn in Medicine,” published in Science as Culture in 2006.
 In 2011, she won the National Science Foundation Director’s Award for Collaborative Integration for contributing to the Ethics Education in Science and Engineering Program.

 Alfonso R. Latoni, Ph.D.
 2000

 Dr. Alfonso R. Latoni is Chief of the Scientific Review Branch at the National Institute of Environmental Health Sciences (NIEHS) in the Division of Extramural Research and Training, in Research Triangle Park, North Carolina.